Dalnaspidal railway station

 Dalnaspidal railway station served the burgh of Pitlochry, Perthshire, Scotland from 1864 to 1965 on the Inverness and Perth Junction Railway.
+Located on the section of the route near the summit of the line at Drumochter, it was the highest station on the route at 1405 ft (428 m) above sea level.

 History

-The station opened in June 1864 by the Inverness and Perth Junction Railway.
+The station was opened in June 1864 by the Inverness and Perth Junction Railway.
 The station closed to both passengers and goods traffic on 3 May 1965.